pshephardiii/playlist-api/README.md

 # Playlist API

+## Description:

+Foundation for a social media application centered around music playlists.
+Users can share, copy, and collaborate on custom playlists, comment and "like" playlists made by others, and add fellow users as contacts.
+Basic authorization and privacy functionality is included.

+NOTE: songs are not currently seeded in, so they would need to be added manually to your desired database.

 ## User Stories:

 + "As a user, I should be able to click on a navigation link to access a specific playlist."